PigwidgeonDeluxe/JIRA_Notes_Generator-for-Release-Versions-/README.md

 ## Installation
 0. Download node.js and npm; go to https://nodejs.org/en/ to download Node.js and https://nodejs.org/en/download/ to download npm.
 Administrator privileges will be required.
-1. Download the webapp and install the prerequisites; extract the three archives named "jquery-ui-1.12.1", and "node_modules" to their respective folder names inside the webapp's root directory.
+1. Download the webapp and install the prerequisites; use the "install" command in npm (or extract node_modules.zip) and extract the archive named jquery-ui-1.12.1 to its respectively named folder.
 2. Run the webapp from a command prompt or terminal; open cmd/terminal, cd  to the webapp directory, and start the webapp using "node server.js" (without quotes).
 3. The webapp should start on localhost port 8081 (localhost:8081).
 A different address can be specified by editing server.js, and may have to be set if the port is taken.
 The webapp is tailored for a custom JIRA so custom fields may differ from other JIRAs.